hongshuochen/EE599-HW3/README.md

 ## Question 3 (60 Points.
 Medium)

-Implement the following class for a Linked List of integer values in your .h file.
+Implement the following class for a Linked List of integer values in your cpplib.cc file.

 ```c++
 struct ListNode {